iceBear67/bubble/README.md

 # bubble
 [中文](./README-zh.md)
-An SSH daemon that select a Docker container based on your username.
+An SSH daemon that forwards terminal to a docker container, or create a new one on-demand.
 Work in progress.
 More tests needed.

 ![example](example/screenshot.jpg)
 # Build
 Ensure you have Go 1.24.1 (tested) and Git installed.